dongilbert/dongilbert.github.com/_posts/2014-05-08-why-e-strict-matters.md

 > suggest[ed] changes to your code which will ensure the best interoperability and forward compatibility

 If it's just a suggestion, who's to say PHP is right?
-I mean I know my code and it's purposes better than the PHP parser - why should I take it's advice?
+I mean I know my code and its purposes better than the PHP parser - why should I take the advice?

 Well there's actually good reasons to take care of all `E_STRICT` errors that you see on your site.
 (You should even take care of the ones you don't see, hidden ones that only get logged to your `error_log` file.)